RISING 9TH GRADE INFO

 TRINITY BAND LEVELS

 What are the requirements for Honors Credit?
-Requirements include Honors Band Auditions (All-County, All-District, etc.), Concert Review, minor scales, Solo and Ensemble, etc.
+Requirements include Honors Band Auditions (All-County and All-District, ), Concert Review, minor scales achievement, Solo, and Ensemble participation.

 1st Quarter: All-County Band Auditions